white-rabbit-1-sketch/helicopter/README.md

 ![Banner](readme/assets/img/banner.png)

+A strategy-based game where the player controls a helicopter to extinguish burning trees and score points.
+The game features water collection, fire extinguishing, upgrades, and life management.
+The map is dynamically generated, with various terrains like grass, mountains, and water.

+## Game Rules

 The player controls a helicopter.
 The goal is to score as many points as possible.
 Points are earned by extinguishing burning trees.
 Points are lost if the player fails to extinguish a tree before it burns.
 Points can be spent on healing the helicopter or upgrading its water capacity.

-## Game Rules

 - Extinguishing a tree earns 10 points.
 - A burned tree deducts 10 points.